-Organ and Tissue Donation
+Tissue Donation

-If organ donation is an option for your loved one, you will have already been contacted by a Specialist Nurse for Organ Donation.
-When a relative/friend dies at home or in hospital it may be possible for them to donate tissues for transplant or research.
+When a relative/friend dies at home or in a care setting it may be possible for them to donate tissues for transplant or research.
 Donated tissues such as skin, bone, tendons and heart valves can dramatically improve people's lives and cornea donation can restore sight.

-If your relative/friend had expressed a wish to donate or you would like to discuss this further, please speak to the nursing staff, bereavement office team or call NHS Blood and Transplant Tissue Donation on 0800 432 0559 to speak to a specialist nurse.
+If your relative/friend had expressed a wish to donate or

+you would like to discuss this further, please speak to the nursing staff, bereavement office team or call NHS Blood and Transplant Tissue Donation on 0800 432 0559 to speak to a specialist nurse.
 Donation can take place up to 24 hours after someone dies (occasionally 48 hours afterwards).
 A specialist nurse will explain the process and discuss consent with you before any donation takes place.

-NHS Blood and Transplant National Referral Centre - Freephone 0800 432 0559
+NHS Blood and Transplant National

+Referral Centre - Freephone 0800 432 0559